yasaisen/XrayPnxSegment/README.md

 ## Inference example

-After training, you can visualize predictions using the `predict_and_visualize` function in `XrayPnxSegment/common/utils.py`:
+After training, you can visualize predictions using the `predict_and_visualize` function:

 ```python
 import torch